dobaos/dobaos/README.md

 #### get server items

-Get all(1-17) server items of BAOS module/
+Get all(1-17) server items of BAOS module.

 Possible payload: any.
 Doesn't matter for this request.